Raffensperger touts bill targeting financial exploitation of Georgia seniors - NewsBreak

 “This bill will give financial institutions the tools to be preemptive instead of waiting until after the fact when the money may be gone,” Hufstetler said.
 “There’s many horror stories of that out there, and we want to take care of them.”

 The bill’s cosponsors include Republican Sens.
-Mike Dugan of Carrollton, Kay Kirkpatrick of Marietta, Ben Watson of Savannah, and Rick Williams of Milledgeville, and Democratic Sen. Jason Esteves of Atlanta.
+Mike Dugan of Carrollton, Kay Kirkpatrick of east Cobb, Ben Watson of Savannah, and Rick Williams of Milledgeville, and Democratic Sen. Jason Esteves of Atlanta.